reowst/sdk/FAQ.md

 We do this via our centrally planned routing system (control plane), driven by a marketplace bidding system run once every 10 seconds per-player, across a series of software defined routers (data plane) across multiple redundant supplier networks.

-Routing via bidding process ensures that we remain _neutral_ and always steer traffic across the route that has the best performance at the best price.
+Routing via bidding process ensures that we remain _supplier neutral_ and always steer traffic across the route that has the best performance at the best price.

 ## What sort of improvements can Network Next provide?